 Shruti Devgan is an Assistant Professor of Sociology at Bowdoin College.
 Her recent scholarship examines diasporic, intergenerational and digitally mediated memories of the anti-Sikh violence of 1984 in India.
 She is especially interested in bridging the gap between academia and wider audiences and has written for platforms such as Contexts, American Sociological Association’s journal for general readers and NYU’s web journal, The Revealer.

-Elizabeth Weigler is an industry researcher and holds a PhD in Cultural Anthropology from the University of California, Santa Barbara.
+Elizabeth Weigler is a researcher in the Medical School at UM-Duluth and holds a PhD in Cultural Anthropology from the University of California, Santa Barbara.
 Her scholarship and publications focus on the public historical projects of Sikhs living in the United Kingdom to understand identity formation and the role of the individual within processes of collective memory and civic engagement.
 She is dedicated to community-based knowledge and self-representation, working with grassroots outreach endeavors in Sikh and Punjabi heritage and broader crowd-sourced platforms.

 Dr Jagbir Jhutti-Johal is a Reader in Sikh Studies in the Department of Theology and Religion, University of Birmingham, UK.
 Her research focuses on gender, Sikh identity in the diasporic community, representation within gurdwaras, racialization and mistaken identity and other contested issues that confront the Sikh community.
 She also works on public policy, social and political engagement issues as they affect and are affected by the British Sikh community.
 Recent co-authored publication with Hardeep Singh Racialisation, Islamophobia and Mistaken Identity: The Sikh Experience.
 She is very involved in voluntary work within the community, especially around race hate crime, gender and children issues.